-BOAT/SHELL

-- Bow: front; race clock stops when the bow ball crosses the finish line - Bow ball: protects other craft and rowers from collision injury - Stern: rear; where all rowers face pronounced "KOK-sn"; crewmember facing forward to steer and inform rowers via amplifying coxbox; sits in stern of "8", bow or stern of "4"

-Coxswain

-Seat numbers
+BOAT/SHELL:

-- Rower seats are numbered from bow to stern as follows: Bow (or 1), 2, 3, 4, 5, 6, 7, Stroke (or 8) - Pairs are partnered: Bow + 2 = "Bow pair"; 3 & 4; 5 & 6; 7 & 8 = "Stern pair" OR "Stroke pair" - Stern 4 = Stern pair + 6 & 5 - Bow 4 = 4 & 3 + Bow pair - Know your number that is what the coxswains and coaches call when issuing commands.
+- Bow: front; race clock stops when the bow ball crosses the finish line - bow ball protects other craft and rowers from injury if collide - Stern: rear; where all rowers face - Coxswain: pronounced "KOK-sn"; crewmember facing forward to steer and inform rowers via amplifying cox-box; sits in stern of "8", bow or stern of "4" - Seat numbers: - Rower seats are numbered from bow to stern as follows: - Bow (or 1), 2, 3, 4, 5, 6, 7, Stroke (or 8) - Pairs are partnered: bow + 2 = "Bow pair"; 3 & 4; 5 & 6; 7 & 8 = "Stern pair" OR "Stroke pair" - Stern-4 = stern pair + 6 & 5

-Port & starboard sides

-- Named from the perspective of the direction of travel of the boat (i.e. facing the bow = Coxswain's view).
-Port = left; Starboard = right - ♦ Universal for all water and aviation craft. - ♦ Rowers face backward, so their perspective is reversed: Port = right; Starboard = left - Port is denoted by red markings/lights; Starboard is denoted by green markings/ lights - Port and starboard oars are side-specific: port oars have a red band near the blade; starboard oars have a green band
+- Bow-4 = 4 & 3 + bow pair - Know your number that is what the coxswains and coaches call when issuing commands. - Port & starboard sides: - Named from the perspective of the direction of travel of the boat (i.e. facing the bow = Coxswain's view).
+Port = left; Starboard = right. - These are universal for all water and aviation craft. - Rowers face backward, so their perspective is reversed: Port = right; Starboard = left - Port is denoted by red markings/lights; Starboard is denoted by green markings/lights - Port and starboard oars are side-specific: port oars have a red band near the blade; starboard oars have a green band - Gunwale: pronounced "GUN-ul"; top rail of the shell; place to grasp for balance when "sitting out" - Rigger: structural "wing" protruding from gunwale to support and optimize leverage of oars - Foot Stretcher: adjustable footplate to which strap-in shoes are attached - Skeg & rudder: fins on bottom of shell; critical to steering and maintaining direction - Slides/Tracks: rails upon which the seat rolls - Set: balance of the boat